Blackstone / GSO Long-Short Credit Income Fund (NYSE:BGX) to Issue $0.08 Monthly Dividend

-Blackstone / GSO Long-Short Credit Income Fund (NYSE:BGX – Get Rating) declared a monthly dividend on Friday, June 10th, Wall Street Journal reports.
-Shareholders of record on Friday, July 22nd will be given a dividend of 0.079 per share on Friday, July 29th.
-This represents a $0.95 annualized dividend and a yield of 7.80%.
-The ex-dividend date is Thursday, July 21st.
+Blackstone / GSO Long-Short Credit Income Fund (NYSE:BGX – Get Rating) declared a monthly dividend on Monday, June 13th, Wall Street Journal reports.
+Shareholders of record on Wednesday, August 24th will be paid a dividend of 0.079 per share on Wednesday, August 31st.
+This represents a $0.95 annualized dividend and a yield of 8.03%.
+The ex-dividend date of this dividend is Tuesday, August 23rd.

 Blackstone / GSO Long-Short Credit Income Fund is a close-ended fixed income mutual fund launched by The Blackstone Group LP.
 The fund is managed by GSO / Blackstone Debt Funds Management LLC.
 It takes both long and short positions to invest in the fixed income markets of the United States.
 The fund seeks to invest in stocks of companies operating across diversified sectors.